bisdn/bisdn.github.io/developer_guide.md

 packages/platforms/<vendor>/<arch>/<short-name>
 ```

-For some of the common issues we [provide coccinelle semantic patches](https://github.com/bisdn/meta-open-network-linux/tree/main/scripts/coccinelle) which can fix up various code issues.
+For some of the common issues we [provide coccinelle semantic patches](https://github.com/bisdn/meta-open-network-linux/tree/main/scripts/coccinelle)
+which can fix up various code issues automatically.

 You can apply them via